Writing in progress: If you have any suggestions for improving the content or notice any inaccuracies, please email me at [email protected]. Thanks!

 It is important to note that data governance is not just about data security; it is more than that.
-Data must be trustworthy, and data quality and integrity are equally crucial.
+Data governance guarantees that data is trustworthy while also maintaining its quality and integrity.

 Enhancing trust in data

-As noted before, the ultimate goal of data governance is to establish trust in data.
+The goal of data governance is to establish trust in data.
+Trustworthy data is required to enable decision making and risk assessment.
 To ensure data trust, a data governance strategy must address three key aspects:

 Why is data governance important?